Same PrEP, new choices: on-demand, periodic or daily

 Now there are new ways to use PrEP!
 Whether you want HIV protection for a one-off encounter, full-time coverage or anything in between, there’s a PrEP option to suit you.

 It’s been nearly nine years since PrEP hit the mainstream globally.
-And since it became available on the PBS almost three years ago, over 37,000 people in Australia have used it to protect themselves against HIV!
+And since it became available on the PBS, nearly 45,000 people in Australia have used it to protect themselves against HIV!

 What’s new this year is the different ways you can use PrEP.
 There are three options to choose from for extra convenience centred on you.
 Best of all, all options offer equally effective protection to keep you safe from HIV.